hugomoura10/discord_analysis_ocean/README.md

 $Ocean Discord channel sentiment, trends/patterns analysis and prediction.

-Code with datasets, filtering, analysis and prediction forecasting.
+Code with datasets, filtering, analysis and prediction forecasting with NeuralProphet libraries.